-The Republic of Ireland is a small country with a number of important cities.
-Each city has its own unique character and economic focus, but just how many are there?
+The Republic of Ireland is a small country with a number of significant cities.
+Each city has its unique character and economic focus, but how many are there?
 And how has the country’s most recent census changed things?

 Cities in the Republic of Ireland

 The largest city in the Republic of Ireland is Dublin, with a metro area population of more than 1.4 million people.
 Dublin is the capital and the country’s financial and industrial centre.
 It is home to a number of major multinational companies and is a hub for the technology, pharmaceutical and financial services sectors.